 - 11. Faculty records must, at a minimum, include the following: - a.
 Proof of employment; - b.
 Record of education and experience (i.e., resume/CV); - c.
 Proof of highest level of education (i.e., transcript/diploma); and - d.
 Proof of completion of orientation and notification of updated institutional policies.

-Comments:

-I certify, represent, and warrant that I have reviewed the content my responses are true, complete, and correct to the best of my kr
+I certify, represent, and warrant that I have reviewed the content of this standard and confirm that my responses are true, complete, and correct to the best of my knowledge and belief.

-Signature:

 Standard 4: Catalog and Enrollment Agreement